Cheyenne Mountain Zoo Summer Camps

 About

-Cheyenne Mountain Zoo Summer Camps offer summer camp adventures that share the wonders of wildlife and wild places in fun and exciting ways.
-Campers meet animals up-close, explore the outdoors, interact with keepers, make treats for the animals, and design cool crafts.
-Activities include live animal presentations, games, Zoo hikes, time with nature, and quests through the Zoo’s exclusive 40 acre nature trail, which is reserved for campers and teen program participants in certain camps.
+Cheyenne Mountain Zoo Summer Camps offer summer camp adventures where campers meet animals up-close, explore the outdoors, interact with keepers, make treats for the animals, and design cool crafts.
+Camp days include live animal presentations, games, Zoo hikes, time with nature, and, for some groups, a quest through or exploration of the Zoo’s exclusive 40 acre nature trail.
+All 2026 summer camps are sold out.

 • Ages: 5–13 years old